graph-quilt/graphql-authorization-java/README.md

 This library enforces access control on GraphQL queries by checking for allowed types and fields.
 A GraphQL query that has access to some of the requested fields/types will return:
 * Requested fields it has access to
-* Authorization Error message for the fields it does not have access to
+* Authorization Error message for the fields it does not have access to.
+You can customize the error message by over-riding the
+`getErrorMessage` method in the `ScopeProvider` interface.

 ```json lines
  "errors": [